mamen15/Text-to-SQL/README.md

 # Text-to-Query Translator for Data Extraction

 ## Description
-This project demonstrates a text-to-query translator that allows users to input natural language queries and retrieve data from an SQLite database using Google Geminai.
+This project demonstrates a text-to-query translator that allows users to input natural language queries and retrieve data from an SQLite database using Google Gemini.
 The application utilizes Streamlit to create an interactive web interface.

 ## Installation
 To run this project, ensure you have Python 3 installed on your system.
 Then, follow these steps: